d6lts/backup_migrate/README.txt

 with the mysql command line tool.
 If it does not, then it is likely corrupt; you may panic now.
 MAKE SURE THAT THIS MODULE IS NOT YOUR ONLY FORM OF BACKUP.

+Known problems
 -------------------------------------------------------------------------------
+If backups fail due to an out-of-memory, try adjusting the memory limit using the "backup_migrate_backup_memory_limit" variable by adding one of these lines to the site's settings.php file:

+// Backup & Migrate: Use 512MB when generating backups.
+$conf['backup_migrate_backup_memory_limit'] = '512M';

+// Backup & Migrate: Use 1GB when generating backups.
+$conf['backup_migrate_backup_memory_limit'] = '1G';